ralsina/clusterhat-saltstack/README.md

 Yes, I *know* Swarm is old and obsolete and we should all be using Kubernetes or whatever.
 It works for what I want to do :-)

+## Hardware Required

+This is not "required", it's just what I got.
+If you don't have one of these things in most cases you can tweak things around it.
+For example, if you don'thave a thumb drive, you can use a larger SD card on the controller, and so on.

+* A "large" Raspberry Pi (say, a 3 or a 4) as the cluster controller
+* 1 or more "small" Raspberry Pis (zero or zero w)
+* 1 ClusterHat to connect them all together
+* 1 SD card to boot the controller from
+* 1 "large" NFS server (depending on what you want to do)

 ## Setup Instructions

 Assuming you have gone over [Salt in 10 minutes)](https://docs.saltproject.io/en/latest/topics/tutorials/walkthrough.html):